the-events-calendar/the-events-calendar/dev/README.md

 If you add a new task to this project, document it here!

+* `grunt` Runs the full stack of dev tasks.
+* `grunt watch` Watches all files that requires compiling.
+Use this during dev.
+Also watches php and emits an event for livereload.
-* `grunt watch:themecss` watches the theme scss folder for changes and uses compass to compile it.
+* `grunt lint` Lints the js and css.
+* `grunt package` Creates a zip ready for distribution.

 ##  === Installed Grunt Task Libraries ===